Texas Governor Greg Abbott Posted Fake Winston Churchill Quote About Anti-Fascists

 — Patrick Svitek (@PatrickSvitek) August 7, 2018

 David Freeman of the International Churchill Society told The Washington Post that the string of words do not show up in any documentation related to Churchill, though it would take more exhaustive research to be completely certain.
-This claim was backed up by Churchill historian Richard Langworth who also told the Post that the words do not show up when by digitally searching letters, speeches, articles and books written by Churchill, or even in memoirs written by his colleagues and other authoritative books about him.
+This claim was backed up by Churchill historian Richard Langworth who also told the Post that the words do not show up when digitally searching letters, speeches, articles and books written by Churchill, or even in memoirs written by his colleagues and other authoritative books about him.

 Falsely quoting Churchill — who had a knack for turning phrases — is so common that the former prime minister’s official website has a page dedicated to quotes falsely attributed to him.
 The tradition even has a name: Churchillian Drift, a term that describes the widespread phenomenon of attributing quotes by obscure figures to more famous ones, like Churchill, Einstein, or Gandhi.